jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     .../parent/sibling_of_child $

-  I list the contents
+  I list the contents of the directory_

   .. code-block:: shell
     :emphasize-lines: 1

-    ls --all
+    ls -a

   the terminal_ shows